Houses, I have come to believe ….

 “This train would drive me crazy if I had to ride it all the time,” I snapped back.
 “It’s going so slowly that you’d think Fred Flintstone was pedaling it to move it along.”
 Mike rolled his eyes.

-When we finally got to Alberobello, we took off for the historic area.
+We finally got to Alberobello and took off for the historic area.

 “I had no idea there’d be so many,” Mike said to me as we walked up one street.
 “I thought there might be five or six.”